DellGEOS/AzureLocalDeploymentWorkshop/README.md

 ## How is this different to other environments and Jumpstarts?

 There are a number of different options out there to help build your knowledge.
 This includes [MSLab](https://github.com/microsoft/MSLab), written by my peer Jaromir Kaspar, which provides a plethora of options for deploying a variety of different configurations and scenarios around Azure Local and Windows Server.

 There's also the [Azure Arc Jumpstart](https://jumpstart.azure.com/azure_jumpstart_hcibox), which provides a complete, automated sandbox for exploring Azure Local capabilities and hybrid cloud integration in a virtual environment.

 So, what's so different about the Azure Local Deployment Workshop?

 **The Azure Local Deployment Workshop:**

-- Can run in nested in Azure, **and** can be deployed identically on-premises, either on a physical Windows Server/Client, or inside an existing VM on a virtualization platform of your choice.
+- Can run in nested in Azure **and** can be deployed identically on-premises, either on a physical Windows Server/Client, or inside an existing VM on a virtualization platform of your choice.
 This saves you money, if you have existing equipment.
 - When running in Azure, the resources configured inside the VM, and the VM configurations themselves are **optimized to keep costs lower than alternative solutions**.
 - The deployment of the sandbox is **fully automated** - no need to download ISOs, executables, zip files etc - within a few simple PowerShell commands (or through an Azure ARM Template) you'll be ready to practice deployments.
 - The automation creates a sandbox to **more closely mimic real world deployments**, for example, when deploying a 4-machine Switchless Dual-Link configuration, should every Azure Local machine be able to communicate with every other machine over a generic switch configuration?
 NO!
 This workshop simulates real-world configurations, with isolated network paths and more, to ensure you can experience deployments the right way.

 ### What's getting deployed?

+Take a look at this graphic, which depicts a generic deployment of the sandbox:

 ![Azure local Deployment Workshop Banner](media/AzureLocalDeploymentWorkshopArchitecture.png)